ljsinclair/ljsinclair/README.md

 But from a writing point of view, this approach puts aesthetics before function.

-It's for that reason I've decided on GitHub to host my content which means the content can stand on its own.
+It's for that reason I've decided on GitHub which means the content can stand on its own.

 Not to mention, I can write it in [Markdown](https://en.wikipedia.org/wiki/Markdown), which is plain text and can be exported (using tools such as [Pandoc](https://pandoc.org/)) to different file formats.